 What a great response expressing the woman’s faith and humility.
 Jesus moved by her response exclaimed, “Woman, you have great faith! your request is granted”.

 The food for the children became food also for dogs

 Dear friend, is there anyone (believer or unbeliever) you have been looking down on?
 Do you consider yourself higher than anyone (Romans 12:3)?
 The life and ministry of Jesus are documented in the bible to teach us how to live.
 Christ is Christ for all! treat people the way Jesus would treat them.

 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.
 (Mathew 5:16)

 Are you yet to make the great decision of making Christ your Lord?
 Christ is Christ for all men, his mission on earth is to restore your relationship with God.
 God is Holy, man can never fulfill the Holy requirements of God by observing the law.
 Jesus is the fulfillment of God’s righteous requirements given freely to all who believe in Him.

 Allow Jesus do what you can never do for yourself, invite Him to become your righteousness by simply saying this prayer aloud:

 “Lord Jesus, I confess I am a sinner and need your righteousness.
 I believe you are God sent to restore me to God.
 Come into my heart and be my Lord.
 Amen”

-If you made this prayer, please email us at firstname.lastname@example.org.
-We will love to have you join our online bible study and prayer group.
+If you made this prayer, please email us at [email protected] We will love to pray with you.
 God bless you!